ymxlzgy/echoscene/README.md

 Secondly, store per generated object in the generated scenes, which can be done in `eval_3dfront.py`.
 After obtaining object meshes, modify the path in `compute_mmd_cov_1nn.py` and run it to have the results.
+### Consistency
+This metric is based on Chamfer Distance. which checks how the generated shapes of two identical objects are similar to each other.
+To evaluate this, you need to download the consistency information from [here](https://www.campar.in.tum.de/public_datasets/2023_commonscenes_zhai/consistencies_check.zip), modify the paths in `consistency_check.py`, and run this script.
 ## Acknowledgements
 **Relevant work:** [Graph-to-3D](https://github.com/he-dhamo/graphto3d), [CommonScenes](https://github.com/ymxlzgy/commonscenes), [DiffuScene](https://github.com/tangjiapeng/DiffuScene), [InstructScene](https://github.com/chenguolin/InstructScene), [SceneTex](https://github.com/daveredrum/SceneTex).